 Besides figuring out what to do with kids’ art once it’s already been created, I recommend setting up functional art projects so that when your child is making work, it has a purpose from the start—whether it’s crocheting a scarf, weaving a potholder, making sock puppets or some of the ideas above–like bookmarks and postcards.

-If you would like decluttering, organizing, or design help from spaceWise, call 512-591-8129 to get started.
+If you would like decluttering, organizing, or design help from spaceWise, contact me by email or call 512-591-8129 to get started.